vishyb06/BuggyCars/README.md

 ### Notes:
 1. Code is written and tested on Windows10 machine
 2. Tested with Chrome browser (Framework has provision for Edge and Firefox but testing needs to be done)

-## Cucumber Reports
-* In latest commit added support for cucumber reports

 ## 3 critical bugs